qodeone/uikitty-site/docs/pages/webpack.md

 webpack # If you installed webpack globally
 ```

 This completes the basic setup of your project.
-Navigate to `index.html` in your browser and confirm that the basic UIkit styling is applied to your page.
+Navigate to `index.html` in your browser and confirm that the basic UIkitty styling is applied to your page.
 If the bundling was successful, a notification should pop up at the top of your page and the button should display a message on hover.